quantifiedcode/python-anti-patterns/docs/correctness/no_exception_type_specified.rst

                 raise DivisorTooSmallError
             result = a / b
         except ZeroDivisionError:
-            # Occurs, if b is zero
             print "Type error: division by 0."
         except TypeError:
-            # Occurs, if b is e.g, a string
+            # E.g., if b is a string
             print "Type error: division by '{0}'.".format(b)
         except DivisorToSmall:
-            # Occurs, if b is below 1
+            # b is below 1
             print "DivisorToSmall error: set result = 1" result = 1
         except Exception as e:
-            # Base Exception class to handle any other error
+            # handle any other exception
             print "Error '{0}' occured.
 Arguments {1}.".format(e.message, e.args)
         else:
-            # Executes only, if no exception occured
+            # Excecutes if no exception occured
             print "No errors"
         finally:
-            # Executes if an exception occured or not
+            # Executes always
             if result is None:
-                print "Setting result to 0"
                 result = 0

         return result